TaRa1999R/Image_Processing/assignment30/README.md

-# Assignment30 : Face Alignment
+# Assignment 30 : Face Alignment

 ## How to Install
 Run following command :